-Applications are welcomed from students who attended other high schools and wish to apply for a place at St John the Baptist Sixth Form.
-To be admitted students from other schools must meet both the minimum entry requirements and the Conditions of Entry as listed above.
+Applications are welcomed from external students who wish to apply for a place at St John the Baptist Sixth Form.
+To be admitted external students must meet both the minimum entry requirements and the Conditions of Entry as listed above.